michaelbigelow/academic-kickstart/content/notes/measure_integration/_index.md

     weight: 5
 ---

 The following notes are based on two excellent lectures by Dr. Frederic Schuller, augmented where appropriate.
-I hope my notes enhance your enjoyment of the lectures.
-If you are on a mobile device, use the menu navigation above to reach the first page of the notes.
+I hope my notes help the material of the lectures linger for you as they have for me.
+[Click here for the notes!](https://michaelbigelow.com/notes/measure_integration/general-measure-spaces/)

 {{< youtube 6ad9V8gvyBQ >}}